arvigeus/AZ-204/Knowledge Check/Containers.md

 ---

-sh: How to authenticate with individual AD identity in ACR?
+sh: How to authenticate with individual Entra ID identity in ACR?

 ---

-sh: How to create and authenticate with AD service principal in ACR?
+sh: How to create and authenticate with Entra ID service principal in ACR?

 ---